Bottom Line Up Front

 With the above 2 steps, we can have the table scraped to Google Sheets within minutes.
 Apparently, Google Sheets is a great way to help us scrape tables to Google Sheets directly.
 However, there is an obvious limitation.
 That would be such a mundane task if we plan to scrape tables across multiple pages using Google Sheets.
 Consequently, you need a more efficient way to automate the process.

-R language (using rvest Package) to Scrape Table
+3. Scrape Table with R language (using rvest Package)

 Before starting writing the codes, we need to know some basic grammars about rvest package.